moritzploss/ex-patterns/docs/README.md

 (end);
 ```

-While pattern matching in JavaScript is great, there are some **problems related to JavaScript's mutable data types**.
-For example, if you want to match
+While pattern matching in JavaScript is great, **JavaScript's mutable data types
+can cause performance issues** that are only apparent on closer inspection.
+For
-against the tail of an array and return the corresponding elements (in th example below we bind it to the placeholder `A`), there's no
+example, if you want to match against the tail of an array and return the
+corresponding elements (in the example below we bind it to the placeholder `A`),
-way around slicing the array and copying the data:
+there's no way around slicing the array and copying the data.
+However, if you're
+not interested in returing the tail elements, slicing the array would be
+unneccessary and wasteful.
+To avoid these situations, *Ex Patterns* has a range
+of binding and non-binding placeholders and **only creates copies when it's
+absolutely necessary**:

 ```javascript
 const value = [1, 2, 3, 4, 5];